Before & After Eyelid Lift Sarasota Procedures

 Individual results may vary.
 Consult with our staff in choosing the best procedure that suits your needs.

-The Best Candidates for a Eyelid Lift in Sarasota County
+The Best Candidates for an Eyelid Surgery Sarasota

 The initial consultation with Dr. Lacerna is very important.
 She will need your complete medical history, so check your own records ahead of time and be ready to provide this information.
 Be sure to inform Dr. Lacerna if you have any allergies; if you’re taking any vitamins, medications (prescription or over-the-counter), or other drugs; and if you smoke.
 In this consultation, your surgeon or a nurse will test your vision and assess your tear production.
 You should also provide any relevant information from your ophthalmologist or the record of your most recent eye exam.
 If you wear glasses or contact lenses, be sure to bring them along.